Are you planning for House Construction in Bangalore?

 This is of paramount importance.
-To make the most of your site or to deflect the negative energies on can consider vastu as the best solutions to harness the positives and to have a harmonious and healthy living.
+To make the most of your site or deflect the negative energies, Vastu can consider Vastu the best solution to harness the positives and have a harmonious and healthy living.

-In case you are not very particular about this, even then Vastu assumes a lot of importance.
+If you are not very particular about this, even then, Vastu assumes a lot of importance.
 This is because it enhances the resale ability of the house.

-It’s best to stick to the statutory requirements for or get the house plans designed which are based on the bylaws of the respected authorities.
+It’s best to stick to the statutory requirements or get the house plans designed based on the respected authorities’ bylaws.

-Also, make sure that you build a House that is as per plan sanction provided by BBMP or BDA or any other authority.
+Ensure that you build a house based on plan sanction provided by BBMP or BDA, or any other authority.

-As having building violations will rise to future troubles once Akrama sakrama bill is passed or implemented which will result in hefty fines or cases
+Building violations will rise to future troubles once the Akrama sakrama bill is passed or implemented, resulting in hefty fines or cases.

-With the various setbacks on all sides leading to better ventilation and natural light also it would help in fire prevention/control, safety from electrical wires, drains etc.
+The various setbacks on all sides, leading to better ventilation and natural light, would also help fire prevention/control, safety from electrical wires drains, etc.

 Hiring Architects for House Construction in Bangalore?

-This is the most crucial aspect in the entire house construction process in Bangalore is to appoint a professional Architect for designing and handling the project from start to completion.
+The most crucial aspect of the house construction process in Bangalore is to appoint a professional Architect for designing and handling the project from start to completion.
 An Architect is a right guide for any project making sure that his/her Dream Hosue is built.

 IMPORTANCE OF AN ARCHITECT:

 An Architect brings as much value to a house as they do to large complexes or flats.
-He will do site studies, help secure planning and zoning approvals, execute an assortment of other pre-design jobs, make approval plans, sanction plans and working drawings.
+He will do site studies, help secure planning and zoning approvals, execute various pre-design jobs, and make approval plans, sanction plans, and work drawings.

-This will give you a clear idea of what is building up, and you can contribute better concerning ideas.
+This will give you a clear idea of building up, and you can contribute better concerning ideas.

 COORDINATION WITH CONTRACTORS:

 The most important part is there will not be any communication gaps.
-The structural consultant is another integral part of the designing who is engaged through the architect.
+The structural consultant is another integral part of the design, which is engaged by the Architect.

 The two have to work in tandem.
 The structural consultant is more required for buildings with pillar construction.

-Also, work along with several contractors in tandem so that the project is on schedule some of the different contractors one can come across during the building of a house are Building contractor, Labour Contractor, Plumber, Tiles layer, Electrician etc.
+Also, work along with several contractors in tandem so that the project is on schedule; some of the different contractors one can come across during the building of a house are Building contractors, Labour contractors, Plumber, Tiles layer, Electrician, etc.

 DESIGNING A HOUSE AS PER BUDGET:

-The tighter the budget for building a house in Bangalore, the more imperative is the skill of an Architect.
+The tighter the budget for building a house in Bangalore, the more imperative is an architect’s skill.
 The general belief is that the money paid to an architect is an avoidable luxury.